San Antonio College · - · PSYT-Psychology Technology

 The study of the symptoms, etiology, and treatment procedures of functional and organic mental disorders.

-1 Assess various symptomatic behaviors using a multiaxial (using current diagnostic criteria) approach.
+1 Assess various symptomatic behaviors using a multiaxial approach to design and individualize treatment plans.

 Effective Spring Term 2010, student absences will be recorded from the first day the class meets.
 Regular and punctual attendance in all classes and laboratories, day and evening, is required.
 Students who are absent for any reason should always consult with their instructors.
 Course syllabi must provide specific information regarding attendance, including, for courses involving the internet, online activity that constitutes “attendance.”
 Also, both tardiness and early departure from class may be considered forms of absenteeism.
 In all cases, students will be held responsible for completion of course requirements covered in their absence.

 Additionally, it is the student’s responsibility to drop a course for nonattendance.
-Course instructors may drop a student for excessive absences or for online classes non-participation as defined by assigned work not being turned in during the course of a week.
+Course instructors establish policy with regard to attendance in their respective syllabi and may drop a student for excessive absences.
 Absences are considered excessive when more than 12.5 percent of the total contact hours of instruction in a semester, including lecture and lab, are missed.
 For example, in a three-credit-hour lecture class, students may be dropped after more than six contact hours of absences.
 In a four-credit-hour lecture/lab class, students may be dropped after more than eight contact hours of absences.
 Absences are counted regardless of whether they occur consecutively.

 Failure to officially withdraw may result in a failing grade for the course.
-It is the student’s responsibility to withdraw officially from a class by submitting a “student course withdrawal” request in ACES.
+It is the student’s responsibility to withdraw officially from a class by submitting a completed Withdrawal Form to the Admissions and Records Office.

 B. Early Alert and Intervention

 Alamo College instructors care about students’ success in every course.
 During the semester, students may receive alert emails through the ACES account regarding their progress and ultimate success in a course.
 Upon receipt of the email, students are to contact the course instructor to discuss specific tasks or actions to improve success in this course.
 In addition, students will also need to meet with their Certified Advisor.
-Discussions with faculty and Certified Advisors allows the student to identify actions that will help to successfully complete course requirements at the colleges of the Alamo Colleges District.
+Discussions with faculty and Certified Advisors allows the student to identify actions that will help to successfully complete course requirements at Alamo Colleges.

-C. Student Responsibility for Success (Alamo Colleges District Policy F.6.2):
+C. Student Responsibility for Success (Alamo Colleges Policy F.6.2):